 There are nearly 12000 drawings comprising general arrangement drawings of different vehicle types and drawings of parts.
 Many of the vehicles were photographed as they came off the production line, often painted in the livery of the company which had ordered them.
 The collection comprises nearly 14000 photographs, a large number of which were originally photographed onto glass plates, from which prints have been made.
 Other photographs survive as prints, stored in a series of albums.

-The PDF catalogue of the drawings is sorted by product type (eg fire engine) and then by vehicle or engine type (eg F2 fire engine).
-The PDF catalogue of the photographs is sorted by customer name (eg Aberdeen City Fire Brigade) and then by type of vehicle (eg fire engine).
+The PDF catalogue of the drawings is sorted by product type (for example fire engine) and then by vehicle or engine type (for example F2 fire engine).
+The PDF catalogue of the photographs is sorted by customer name (for example Aberdeen City Fire Brigade) and then by type of vehicle (for example fire engine).

 The following abbreviations have been used in the catalogues:

 - WB - Wheelbase